AdobeDocs/federated-audience-composition.en/help/data-management/gs-models.md

 >[!NOTE]
 >
->If you're using table view, you can create multiple joins in your links with your data model.
+>If you're creating a link with multiple joins, you can only use the same combination of source and target schemas once.

 >[!BEGINTABS]